JonnieSparkles/app-factory/README.md

 1. **Remote Agent Integration** - Compatible with configurable agent branch prefix workflows for autonomous development
 2. **Incremental Deployment** - Only changed files are re-uploaded to Arweave, reducing costs and deployment time
+3. **ArNS Smart Domains** - Assigns smart, human-readable subdomains on Arweave for each deployment (recommended for easier access and management)
-3. **Announcement System** - Completed work is automatically announced with deployment details
+4. **Announcement System** - Completed work is automatically announced with deployment details

 ## Full Agent Mode